-- 3.13 The TEC Partnership maintains a Policy & Guidelines for Managing an Incident & Crisis covering actions such as acts of terrorism, damage to buildings and equipment. - 3.14 If TEC Partnership loses its Tier 4 Sponsor Licence for international students, then TEC Partnership is committed to take all reasonable steps to minimise disruption to any international students who are enrolled on programmes of study and will provide assistance for those students to find an alternative sponsor. - 3.15 Industrial Action.
-The TEC Partnership has an established framework for consultation and negotiation with the recognised trade unions and remains highly committed to maintaining effective employee relations and working with trade union colleagues to achieve reasonable outcomes.
-In the event of industrial action occurring, the TEC Partnership will take all reasonable steps to ensure that normal operations are maintained.
-The TEC Partnership will take all reasonable steps to maintain the student experience and ensure that students are not negatively impacted by that action. - 3.16 Global Pandemic.
+- 3.13 TEC Partnership maintains a Policy & Guidelines for Managing an Incident & Crisis covering actions such as acts of terrorism, damage to buildings and equipment. - 3.14 If TEC Partnership loses its Tier 4 Sponsor Licence for international students, then TEC Partnership is committed to take all reasonable steps to minimise disruption to any international students who are enrolled on programmes of study and will provide assistance for those students to find an alternative sponsor. - 3.15 Industrial Action.
+TEC Partnership has an established framework for consultation and negotiation with the recognised trade unions and remains highly committed to maintaining effective employee relations and working with trade union colleagues to achieve reasonable outcomes.
+In the event of industrial action occurring, TEC Partnership will take all reasonable steps to ensure that normal operations are maintained.
+TEC Partnership will take all reasonable steps to maintain the student experience and ensure that students are not negatively impacted by that action. - 3.16 Global Pandemic.
 During a period where a pandemic is declared and TEC Partnership is forced to close part of its operation by Government instruction, TEC Partnership will take all reasonable steps to ensure that teaching and learning continues and that assessment and award to students can still be made.
-Changes may be made to published programmes of study made which still give a high-quality student experience, but also to ensure that standards are met and necessary steps taken to ensure that there is no detriment on student outcomes.
+Changes may be made to published programmes of study made which still give a high-quality student experience, but also to ensure that standards are met and necessary steps taken to ensure that there is no detriment on student outcomes. - 3.17 IT Infrastructure failure or IT upgrade.
+TEC Partnership continues to maintain and invest in IT infrastructure used to support learning and business functions.
+In addition to the Policy & Guidelines for Managing and Incident and Crisis, TEC Partnership IT department also maintains ongoing communication with students and staff to ensure planned upgrade works do not disrupt learning, or to keep users updated on resolutions to IT issues.
+Where IT failures have affected student learning and assessment, TEC Partnership has HE10 Mitigating Circumstances and Short Extensions which TEC Partnership will use to mitigate issues caused by IT failure.